-When one company controls another company the controlling company is called the parent and the controlled company is called the subsidiary.
-Since the parent controls the operating and financing decisions of the subsidiary, it is worthwhile to look at both the companies' financial performance and financial position together.
-Consolidated financial statements are prepared to achieve this objective.
+When one company controls another company, the controlling company is called the parent and the controlled company is called the subsidiary.
+As the parent controls the operating and financing decisions of the subsidiary, it makes sense to look at both companies as a single entity.
+This objective is achieved by preparing the parent's consolidated financial statements.
 US GAAP and IFRS require the consolidated financial statements to be prepared under the acquisition method.

 In the acquisition method, the parent includes all the assets and liabilities of the subsidiary in its consolidated statement of financial position and the subsidiary's post-acquisition revenues and expenses in its consolidated statement of profit or loss on a line-by-line basis.
 It involves elimination of the subsidiary's share capital, retained earnings and other reserves against the investment in subsidiaries appearing in the parent company's financial statements.
 Where the investment in subsidiaries is higher than the fair value of the net identifiable assets of the subsidiary, the difference is recognized as goodwill.